TalAdivi/Record-Company/README.md

 - [ ] build a parsing functions to recieve all the functionality queries data
 - [ ] build said functions to execute the requested functionality
 - [ ] build a interface for the user to use said functions

+#### Compilation

+- this project uses the clang compiler and gcc make, you must have it installed.